Jugendhackt/Handbuch-Jugend-Hackathons/README.md

 			language: en
 		---
 	</pre>
-	* use 'complete' to render all chapters into one view with table of contents on the left
+	* Use 'complete' to render all chapters into one view with table of contents on the left (there is no other layout at the moment)
-	* Any content of the index file will be rendered on the bottom left (very little space over there)
+	* Any content of the index file will be rendered on the bottom left of the screen (very little space over there)

 ## How to add chapters
 * Find the directory for your language (e.g. /chapters_en)
-* Add a markdown (.md) file to that directory or any subdirectory
+* Add a markdown file (.md)  to that directory or any subdirectory
 * Add metadata to that file like this:
 <pre>
 	---